bnb-chain/community-contributions/opbnb-wishlist-dApp.md

 ### Challenge Description:

-We are looking for a team of developers who can create a decentralized social network for the BNB Smart Chain ecosystem.
+We are looking for a team of developers who can create a decentralized social network for the BNB Chain ecosystem.
 The network should be a crypto native platform that supports various social features such as messaging, live streaming, and content sharing.
 The network should also leverage the power of smart contracts, social assets, and product functions on opBNB to enable new ways of monetization for content creators and users.
 The network should store its social data on Greenfield, a decentralized storage solution that ensures data sovereignty and privacy.
 The network should aim to eliminate the need for intermediaries and provide a better value proposition for its participants.

 ## Challenge: Creating a Streamlined dApp Development SDK on BNB Chain